slexisvn/query_engine/docs/06-scale/48-partitioning-and-pruning.md

 ## Exercises

+### Understand

+Two rows share a join key but were assigned to workers by round-robin position.
+Can a worker safely assume all matching rows are local?

+### Practice

-1. Reproduce the pruning table: build a `PartitionMap` with a `HashPartitionStrategy`, set `_partitionKey` by hand, and prune `=`, `IN`, and `>`.
+1. **Observe.** Reproduce the pruning table: build a `PartitionMap` with a `HashPartitionStrategy`, set `_partitionKey` by hand, and prune `=`, `IN`, and `>`.
 Why did `IN` with three values return two partitions?

-2. Register `CUSTOMER` as replicated with `registerReplicatedTable` and re-plan the running example.
+2. **Observe.** Register `CUSTOMER` as replicated with `registerReplicatedTable` and re-plan the running example.
 Which strategy does the join get, and how many fragments now?

-3. Start a two-worker cluster and run the failing join.
+3. **Extend (optional).** Start a two-worker cluster and run the failing join.
 Then make the coordinator's `onRegister` handler tell every worker about every other worker.
 Does the shuffle join complete, and does it agree with the single-node answer?

-4. Change `_estimateNodeCount` to return the live worker count.
+4. **Extend (optional).** Change `_estimateNodeCount` to return the live worker count.
 Re-run the four cost measurements above and say which flip.

-5. Construct a query and a two-partition split where pushing `OFFSET` down into `DistributedLimitPass`'s local node gives the wrong rows.
+5. **Extend (optional).** Construct a query and a two-partition split where pushing `OFFSET` down into `DistributedLimitPass`'s local node gives the wrong rows.

+### Hints and expected observations

+No. Key equality gives no location guarantee under round-robin assignment.
+A co-located join needs compatible key-based partitioning and complete placement metadata.

 ## Recap